truekas/PencilSharpener/Explanation.md

 # Pencil Sharpener Explanation
 By disabling write protection on the flash chip through bridging pins 3 and 8, we can enter into developer mode.
 This also lets us boot into Sh1mmer.

-However, at this point the system will keyroll as the recovery kernel data key will fail to validate the shim and refuse to boot into it.
-Fortunately, the correct keys are stored in a recovery file, so we can still extract and flash them to the flash chip.
+However, at this point Sh1mmer cannot boot as the recovery kernel data key will fail to validate the shim and refuse to work.
+Fortunately, the correct keys are stored in a recovery file, so we can still extract and re-flash them.

 Once we access the Sh1mmer bash console, we can modify the GBB flags.
 By adding the flag `0x80b3` FWMP will be ignored by the device.
 FWMP controls many important parts of the system, including enrollment data, what developer images work, and if users can boot from a USB.